bio-tools/biotoolsDocs/api_usage_guide_dev.rst

 .. important::
    When working in XML, please first read the `biotoolsSchema docs <https://biotoolsschema.readthedocs.io/en/latest/biotoolsschema_elements.html>`_.
-It is essential to stick to the element order (including nested elements) in the `sample XML documents <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/example_files>`_ as shown below.
+It is essential to stick to the element order (including nested elements) in the `sample XML documents <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/example_files>`_ and as shown below.

 JSON